misken/c19/README.md

 when social distancing started, grew at implied growth rate.

 Hacked around in Excel so I could see what I was doing and this appears to make some sense for this phase.
-Talking it through with a few colleagues and then Pythonizing it.
+Talking it through with a few colleagues and then Pythonizing it as a post-processing tool that can be used with standard CHIME output and as few as possible new user inputs.

 See 'model' sheet in [explore_census_adj.xlsx](https://github.com/misken/c19/blob/master/explore_census_adj.xlsx).